nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ---

-01. The shell performs all the actions represented by the metacharacters before executing the command-line.
+01. The shell performs all the actions represented by the meta-characters before executing the command-line.

     After completing the pre-processing step consisting of wild-card expansion, variable evaluation, command substitution, opening appropriate files, connecting streams, the shell submits the command-line to the kernel for final execution.